From day one, we provide close personal support to you and your scheme adviser, helping to promote, set up and manage your scheme on an ongoing basis.

 Because some routine administration happens every month, it will be reassuring to know you can rely on a dedicated team who take personal responsibility for the quality of their service.

-If your scheme is straightforward, your dedicated corporate servicing team will set it up and create your member records using our online services.
-If it is a particularly large or complex scheme, we’ll assign an installation specialist from our head office team to plan and manage the whole process alongside them.
+A dedicated Implementation Manager or servicing team will set up your scheme and create your member records using our online services.
+If it is a particularly large or complex scheme, we’ll assign a Project Manager from our head office team to plan and manage the whole process alongside them.
 This will include:

 - Agreeing a detailed implementation plan and time line with you

-- Setting up the scheme shell, data and initial payment list
+- Setting up the scheme shell, data and initial contribution file

 - Co-ordinating activities between key contacts at Scottish Widows, your scheme adviser and the staff who will be promoting and running the scheme at your workplace.